pipo-x/Blacktoon/README.md

 # Blacktoon
-Those script are made to scrape more than 4 sites , it will provide you with a txt file each file containe each episode of an anime with more than 10 links for each episode
+Those scripts are made to scrape more than 4 anime sites , it will provide you with a txt file each file containe each episode of an anime with more than 10 links for each episode